Nosferican/Julia-Ecosystem-Analysis/README.md

 This analysis attempts to build a data set that characterizes the Julia ecosystem.

-- How many registered packages in METADATA?
+- How many registered packages in General?
 - What is their status?
   - development
   - production-ready